Dyson Heydon: Legal publications

 Heydon is also a legal scholar.
+His books are mainly doctrinal treatises, designed principally as information to assist practitioners in their advice and pleadings.
 His 1971 book The Restraint of Trade Doctrine continues in a fourth edition.
 In 1975, he published Cases and Materials on Equity, the ninth edition of which came out in 2019.
 With Sir James Gobbo and David Byrne, he co-authored the second Australian edition of Cross on Evidence in 1980 and became sole author of subsequent editions.
 He has also taken over from his former colleague, at Sydney University and on the High Court, William Gummow as one of the editors of Meagher, Gummow and Lehane's Equity: Doctrines and Remedies.
 He is also a co-author of Jacobs' Law of Trusts in Australia.

-In 2019 he published Heydon on Contract.
-These are mainly doctrinal treatises, designed principally as information to assist practitioners in their advice and pleadings.
+In 2019, Heydon published with the major legal publisher Thomson Reuters the volume Heydon on Contract: Cases and Materials on Contract Law in Australia.
+In 2025, he published the follow-up volume Heydon on Contract (Particular Contracts), which was self-published because he had lost his contract with Thomson Reuters due to a sexual harassment scandal (below).
+In a foreword to the latter, former High Court colleague Michael Kirby described the two volumes taken together as "encyclopedic", "a brilliant ... exercise in taxonomy", "a masterly analysis" and a "magnum opus".
+The former received a new edition in 2022, titled Australian Law of Contract and edited by Elizabeth Peden.